 Does Using Coconut Milk Make The Recipe Taste Like Coconut?

 No, it doesn’t.
 At least not if you use this coconut milk.
-I stick to using this brand because it has the best consistency I’ve found and such a mild taste that it adds creaminess to recipes like this dairy free green bean casserole without adding a coconut flavor.
+I stick to using this brand because it has the best consistency I’ve found and such a mild taste that it adds creaminess to recipes like this dairy free green bean casserole without adding coconut flavor.

 Can I Make Dairy Free Green Bean Casserole In Advance?